 The real work must begin now and a concerted Swedish effort is required, with all players working together to find solutions in the cultivation stage and throughout the value chain.
 We have 30 harvests left until 2050.

-Thank you for your valuable contribution to the production of the report!
+Thank you for your valuable contribution to the report!

 External reference group